Tendon Lengthening Following SDR (PERCS)

 A specially-trained pediatric physical therapist will work with your child while they are at the hospital, and create an individualized plan to continue the therapy once they return home.

-Bracing is an important part in maintaining the correction achieved with surgery.
-Dr. Park and Dr. Dobbs prefer the cascade bracing system that consists of turbo both tall and short bracing.
-We can provide a prescription for these to be measured prior to the procedure.
-Please contact our office if you did not receive a prescription or have bracing measured prior to scheduling the procedure.
+Bracing is an integral part of maintaining the correction achieved with surgery.
+Dr. Park and Dr. Dobbs prefer the Cascade Turbo bracing system that consists of both tall and short bracing.
+We can provide a prescription for these to be measured prior to the procedure or you can have them made in St. Louis if you will be here when the casts come off.
+If you are part of the SDR/Percs package your bracing needs will be determined and ordered by the team.
+The majority of Orthotists will not deliver and fit braces that have been molded elsewhere, so it is important to have braces molded and a plan for delivery and fitting in place before surgery for percs.
+PLEASE contact our office if you did not receive a prescription or have bracing measured prior to scheduling the procedure.

 Eligibility for Surgery

 Matthew Dobbs, MD, pediatric orthopedic surgeon, and T.S.
 Park, MD, pediatric neurosurgeon, will evaluate a patient’s eligibility for the tendon lengthening surgery.
 If your child is a candidate for tendon lengthening, timing is variable.
 International patients, in the country for a limited amount of time, can be done 10-14 days post SDR.
 Domestic patients can be done as soon as 2-4 months after SDR as recommended by Dr. Park.
 We will schedule an evaluation with surgery the following day for our out of town patients and can often coordinate with a post SDR visit with Dr. Park.